GoogleCloudPlatform/cloud-sql-iam-db-authn-groups/README.md

 - `PROJECT_ID`: The Google Cloud project ID.

 ### Domain Wide Delegation
+To properly allow read-access of an organization's IAM group members (i.e. which IAM users belong within a specific IAM group) within the service, we need to enable [Domain-Wide Delegation](https://developers.google.com/admin-sdk/directory/v1/guides/delegation) for the service account created above.
+This will allow the service account to properly call the [List Members Discovery API](https://developers.google.com/admin-sdk/directory/reference/rest/v1/members/list) to keep track of the IAM members being managed through this service.
+Enable Domain-Wide Delegation for the service account created above by following the steps found here, [Enable Domain-Wide Delegation for Service Account](https://developers.google.com/admin-sdk/directory/v1/guides/delegation) starting at "**To enable Google Workspace domain-wide delegation...**" and continue until "**Step 6: Authorize**".

+When prompted for OAuth Scopes, give the following scope, **`https://www.googleapis.com/auth/admin.directory.group.member.readonly`** to allow strictly read-only access of IAM group members.

+**Note:** An Admin user will be needed for enabling Domain-Wide Delegation for the service account.
+Keep track of the email address for the admin user who granted the access, it will be needed during a configuration step later on.

 ### Cloud SQL Instances
 This service requires Cloud SQL instances to be already created and to have the `cloudsql_iam_authentication` flag turned **On**. [(How to enable flag)](https://cloud.google.com/sql/docs/mysql/create-edit-iam-instances)